-Life-saving surgery saves uncomfortable pet chicken that had almost 300g of old eggs inside of it
+Life-saving surgery saves uncomfortable pet chicken Lily of almost 300g of old eggs

 "We opened up the abdomen and found that it was not a tumour, just an enormous amount of eggs that were forming in the egg-producing organ," Stoop said.

 "We weighed it and it was almost 300 grams, which is probably more than 10 per cent of its body weight.
-For you or me that would mean an eight kilogram build-up."
+For you or me that would mean an 8kg build-up."

-300 grams is about the equivalent of half a dozen eggs.
+Three hundred grams is about the equivalent of half a dozen eggs.
 The shells had not formed and the mixture of yolks had solidified inside of Lily.

-Stoop was not certain why the build-up had occurred, but suggested that one possibility was if Lily had a calcium deficiency and was lacking strength.
+Stoop was not certain why the build-up had occurred, but suggested that possibility was Lily had a calcium deficiency and was lacking strength.

 The procedure took about one hour and during the process, Lily's oviduct was removed, meaning she will never be able to lay eggs again.